Nipple prosthesis: Challenges

 Mass-produced nipple prostheses have been around and readily available for many years.
 Accessibility, for custom nipple prosthetics, remains a challenge although some manufacturers are beginning to provide services remotely using impression kits, color samples, and photographs.

 In the past, the greatest complaint with prosthetics is not having secure adherence.
 When prostheses are not adhered securely, satisfaction of prostheses is significantly decreased.
-In a survey conducted approximately two years after receiving the prostheses, only 67% of respondents “benefited” and only 39% still used them (Janes S 2005).
+In a survey conducted approximately two years after receiving the prostheses, only 67% of respondents "benefited" and only 39% still used them.
 Adhesion of prostheses depends greatly on the materials and fabrication techniques.
 Presently common are self-adhering prostheses (mass-produced) which adhere well initially, but the adhesion weakens over a few months.
 Another common method of adhesion is to apply an organic based pressure sensitive adhesive to the prosthesis for each use.
 However, removing the adhesive is difficult and can easily tear the thin edges of the prosthesis.
 Most promising though is a fabrication technique where the silicone prostheses are bonded to a thin layer of polyurethane.
 A water-based acrylic rubber adhesive is applied to the polyurethane, and the prostheses could be adhered to the skin for up to two weeks at a time.
 Removing the adhesive from the prostheses is fairly simple and is done with an alcohol swab.
 The edges of the prostheses remain thin and durable due to the polyurethane layer.
 Additionally, the water-based adhesive is gentle on the skin and is indicated for irradiated skin.